AlexAn75541/pterodactyl-graalvm/README.md

 | 23   | `ghcr.io/alexan75541/pterodactyl-graalvm:23-JDK-EEequivalent`|

 *JDK pulled mainly from GraalVM's Website and Oracle's Archive

+And I will Update 22 and 20 additional configs soon :>
 ___

 pls RikoDEV gib me permision to distribute this :>